SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 17. This shows the details of the notifications.
 Click anywhere outside the notification window to continue interacting with the application
 <br>![](/exercises/ex1/images/Ex01_Part03_14.png)

-18. Wait for the profiling task to finish, and Click 'Refresh'
+18. Wait for the profiling task to finish, and Click 'Refresh' (Note: this action can take some time).
 <br>![](/exercises/ex1/images/Ex01_Part03_15.png)

 19. The factsheet was updated with the profiling information once the task is done.